Dongola: History

 Dongola was the scene of a victory by General Herbert Kitchener over the indigenous Mahdist Muslim tribes in 1896 who later turned it into a British-Egyptian army base with the objective of collecting and storing weapons, gear and resources.
 Dongola was a considered an all time base for sending campaign reports to Britain, and the first English press release was issued in the name of Dongola Star, with news of the British-Egyptian army in Sudan.
 Kitchener's forces were known for their mercilessness, killing over 15,000 Mahdist troops in the Battle of Omdurman in 1898, and later on proceeded to kill the wounded, raising the overall death toll to over 50,000.

 Dongola Road and Dongola Avenue in the Bishopston area of Bristol were named after this event; as was Dongola Road in Tottenham, North London which runs next to Kitchener Road.
 There is also a Dongola Road in Jersey (Channel Islands).
 There is a Dongola Road, in Plaistow, East London.
+There is also a Dongola Road in Ayr, Scotland.
 In the United States, Dongola, Illinois was established in the 1850s, and named for Dongola.
 There is also a Dongola Lane in Shakopee, Minnesota, and a Dongola Hwy. in Conway, South Carolina.

-Ecclesiastical history

-The Latin Catholic Diocese of Dongola was established in 1330 and suppressed in 1350.
-No incumbent is recorded.